Join Here | Log In

 • Or, it can cause it to remain in the nucleus and not move into the cytosol to become a protein at that particular time.

-• And it can alter the way that the mRNA forms in the protein.
+• It can alter the way that the mRNA forms the protein.

 • Additionally, a methyl group in the right spot on the mRNA can increase stability and promote translation.